 - 1. Press SCENE (Section). - 2.
-Press the Right Arrow button to select Bank. - 3.
-Turn the Encoder to select a Scene bank.
+Press Button 7 or 8 to select the previous or next Scene bank.

 If the last Scene bank is selected and not empty, pressing Button 8 will create a new, empty Pattern bank - see section ↑16.2.6, Creating and Deleting Scene Banks for more information.